grislyeye/three-meet/pages/classes/wise.md

 </header>

-You can tap into the raw, primordial forces of nature.
+With raw, primordial force you fly at your enemies, bolstering you and your allies.

 | Level | Archetype Features         | Spell Slots |
 | ----  | -------------------------- | ----------- |